dfbarrero/dataCourse/assignments/exploration/exploration.md

 df = sns.load_dataset('planets')
 ```

-We recommend to read a notebook with an example of data exploration to better understand the whole process.
-An interesting notebook is [this one](https://www.geeksforgeeks.org/exploratory-data-analysis-on-iris-dataset/).
+We recommend you to read a notebook with an example of data exploration to better understand the whole process.
+An interesting one is [this one](https://www.geeksforgeeks.org/exploratory-data-analysis-on-iris-dataset/), which uses the famous iris dasaset.

 ## Assignment goal